Creating pseudo-Anosov Maps from Permutations and Matrices: The general shape

-The matrices $A$ of size $2g+\nu-1$ one obtains in the construction above are ``symplectic": Define $\gamma_i$ to be the closed curve in the surface running down the middle of $R_i$ with its right end-point connected to its initial point along $J$.
-Then $\gamma_1,...,\gamma_n$ form a spanning set for the homology group $H_1(X,\mathbb{Z})$ of size $2g$.
+The matrices $A$ of size $n=2g+\nu-1$ that one obtains for admissible OBPs as above have the property that for every eigenvalue $\mu$, $1/\mu$ is also an eigenvalue.
+This can be seen as follows.
+Define $\gamma_i$ to be the closed curve in the surface running down the middle of $R_i$ with its right end-point connected to its initial point along $J$.
+Then $\gamma_1,...,\gamma_n$ form a spanning set for the homology group $H_1(X,\mathbb{Z})\cong\mathbb{Z}^{2g}$.
 Let $S$ be the intersection matrix of the $\gamma_i$.
-Then $S_{ii}=0$ and if $\sigma$ preserves the relative order of $i$ and $j$, then $S_{ij}=S_{ji}=0$.
-If $\sigma$ reverses their relative order, $S_{ij}$ is $+1$ above the diagonal and $-1$ below. $S$ is the intersection form, expressed in terms of a spanning set rather than a basis (unless $\nu=1$) of the homology.
-Moreover, we see that $(ASA^\top)_{i\,j}$ equals the number of points in $f(\gamma_i)\cap f(\gamma_j)$ and therefore equals $S_{i\,j}$.
-So and the dilatation $\lambda$ is the eigenvalue of a non-negative irreducible integer matrix $A$, which isn't of size $2g$ necessarily, but of size $n=2g+\nu-1$.\\
+So $S_{ii}=0$ and if $\sigma$ preserves the relative order of $i$ and $j$, then $S_{ij}=S_{ji}=0$.
+If $\sigma$ reverses their relative order, $S_{ij}$ is $+1$ above the diagonal and $-1$ below. $S$ is the intersection form, expressed in terms of a spanning set (when $\nu>1$) rather than a basis of the homology.
+Moreover, we see that $(A^\top SA)_{ij}$ equals the number of points in $f(\gamma_i)\cap f(\gamma_j)$ and therefore equals $S_{i\,j}$.
+So Thus if $\mu$ is an eigenvalue of $A$ with eigenvector $\overrightarrow{w}$, we get so $A^\top$, and therefore $A$, has eigenvalue $1/\mu$.
+This is a well known property of pseudo-Anosov stretch factors and is related to the characteristic polynomial of the induced action $f_*$ on $H_1$ being palindromic, meaning its coefficients are the same read forwards and backwards.

+Given an aperiodic integer matrix $A$ whose characteristic polynomial is palindromic, one can ask whether such a matrix is induced by a pseudo-Anosov map with orientable foliations.
+The answer to this question is still not known.

+While we cannot answer this, we can provide a finite algorithm to decide whether the given matrix $A$ is the matrix of an admissible OBP: \begin{enumerate} \item Let $k_1,\cdots,k_n$ be the row-sums of $A$. \item For each $\sigma$ in the permutation group of $\mathbb{N}_n$, check if the OBP with $\sigma$ and $\mathbf{k}=(k_1,\cdots,k_n)$ is admissible and generates the same matrix $A$. \end{enumerate}